 Higher education has never been more important.
-By 2020, approximately 66 percent of all jobs in Missouri will require some form of postsecondary education – a professional certificate or a two-year, four-year or advanced degree.
+An increasing number of jobs in Missouri require some form of postsecondary education – a professional certificate or a two-year, four-year or advanced degree.

 The Missouri Department of Higher Education and Workforce Development’s Journey to College initiative works to increase college access and affordability and help Missouri students plan for the future.
 Journey to College includes a student-based website, outreach programs, publications, social media, presentations, and training.

 Have questions about Journey to College?
 Submit your questions below.

 Journey to College programs focus on helping students prepare for college:

 - Apply Missouri - helps students find the “best fit” for higher education and provides time during the school day for seniors to submit college applications and activities for underclassmen to generate excitement and create a college-going culture.

 - FAFSA Frenzy - provides free professional assistance to help students and their families submit the Free Application for Federal Student Aid.

 - Decision Day - encourages seniors to finalize their plans for the future and celebrates their decision to attend college or enter the military.